jonathan-kee/examTopicScraper/README.md

 - Add Presentation like Excel or PowerBi if possible

+# QNA
+Question: Is SSIS still worth learning just to learn more about ETL patterns?

+# Projects Ideas
+- Connect Touch&Go Ewallet to Bukku Accounting system

 # List of bugs to fix
 - Answer cannot be scraped:
 https://www.examtopics.com/discussions/oracle/view/92435-exam-1z0-071-topic-1-question-24-discussion/